NY, US · AI law tracker

 What is S9381?

 New York Senate Bill S9381 (2023-2024) has been introduced to establish liability for chatbots that provide misleading, incorrect, contradictory, or harmful information to users [1].
-This proposed legislation targets instances where such information results in financial loss or other demonstrable harm to the user [2].
-The bill is currently in the Senate Committee on Internet And Technology, awaiting further review.
+This proposed legislation specifies that such liability arises when the information results in financial loss or other demonstrable harm [2].
+The bill is currently under review by the Senate Committee on Internet and Technology [1].
 Primary source →

 Why does S9381 matter?

-This signals an emerging focus on AI system outputs and potential deployer liability for chatbot-generated content in the US.
+This proposal signals an expanding legislative focus on AI system outputs and content veracity, bearing on deployer obligations and risk management frameworks.
 Primary source →

 Who does S9381 affect?